overview

 Coordinated on little details such as defining px to dp/sp for our android application.

-Ensured every decision was intentional and aligned with solving the user's problem.
+Ensured every decision was intentional and aligned with the business objective and solving the user's problem.

 Harmonizing people, place, and product.